giovcandido/sedona/README.md

 ## Installation

-There are two ways you can install Sedona.
-You can either install it from source or you can get it using pip.
+There is more than one way to install Sedona.
+You can install it from source, you can get it using pip or you can download the official rpm/deb.

 If you want to get it from source, download the latest release on GitHub.
 Then, extract the source code and run:
 ```bash